-SMTP server domain name (FQDN)

-This optional field allows defining a "trusted" domain.
+SMTP server domain name (FQDN) This optional field allows defining a "trusted" domain.
 Mail relayed by a server belonging to the domain indicated will therefore be exempt from the domain scan.
 This value may be defined for mail relayed by internal servers, for example.
 SMTP allows mail relay servers to fill in a field indicating their identity.
 If mail passes through a server belonging to the trusted domain, the earlier servers will be considered legitimate and the scan will only apply to the following servers.

-There are 4 possible actions that will allow the SMTP proxy to respond to the remote SMTP server by indicating that the message has been rejected as it is spam.

-- Tag as spam: e-mails will not be blocked but will be tagged as spam. - Block all spam messages: the e-mail will be rejected regardless of the level of trust - Block all spam messages at Level 2 or higher: this option allows defining that beyond the trust threshold of Level 2, an e-mail will be rejected.
-The thresholds are: "1 - Low", "2 - Medium", "3 - High". - Block only Level 3 spam messages: this option allows defining that beyond the trust threshold of Level 3 (High), the e-mail will be rejected.
+Action There are 4 possible actions that will allow the SMTP proxy to respond to the remote SMTP server by indicating that the message has been rejected as it is spam. • Tag as spam (in message subject): e-mails will not be blocked but will be tagged as spam. • Block all spam messages (level 1, 2 or 3): the e-mail will be rejected regardless of the level of trust. • Block spam messages at level 2 or 3: this option allows defining that beyond the trust threshold of Level 2, an e-mail will be rejected.
+The thresholds are: "1 - Low", "2 - Medium", "3 - High".
+Block only spam messages at level 3: this option allows defining that beyond the trust threshold of Level 3 (High), the e-mail will be rejected.